This is how you:

 - Save money

 Fryer oil and frying techniques are two of the most important components in serving great food and achieving cost savings in your restaurant kitchen.
 Ever had a limp french fry that looked brown and cooked but wasn’t?
 People have walked out of restaurants for less.
 That fry was cooked in compromised oil.
 But changing your oil every time you cook a french fry would be outrageously expensive.
 How can you make sure you get the most use out of your fryer oil without risking the quality of your food?
+This will tell you how to extend the life of your cooking oil.

 Here are 6 tips for serving great food and extending the life of your fryer oil.